 - Wireless standard is out of date.

-In the following paragraphs, we explain what you can do to fix this issue yourself.
+In the following paragraphs, I’ll explain what you can do to fix this issue yourself.
 Read on!

 1. Adjust the Camera Antennas